 Wednesday Lunch is a Divinity School tradition started many decades ago.
-At noon on Wednesdays when the quarter is in session a delicious vegetarian meal is made in the Swift Hall kitchen by our student chefs and lunch crew.
-Once the three-course meal has reached dessert there is a talk – by a University faculty member, a representative of a community organization, an author, or a guest from further afield.
+Midday on Wednesdays when the quarter is in session, our student chef and lunch crew prepare a delicious vegetarian meal and serve it while guests listen to a talk – by a University faculty member, a representative of a community organization, an author, or a guest from further afield.
 All are welcome (you do not have to be affiliated with the Divinity School or even the University).
 Cost is just $5.
 Sign up in advance: email@example.com

 Sometimes these talks focus on various aspects of religion in public life or the academic study of religion, but topics have addressed everything from halal cooking to the germ biome to birds in ancient Egypt to language loss in Siberia to empathy in rats.
 Sit at any table and join the conversation: the programs provide a unique opportunity for students, staff, and faculty to engage one another.

 Once a quarter we offer a Dean's Forum, which invites a faculty member to discuss one of his or her recent works, with formal response from several Divinity School colleagues.

 Lunch itself is a vegetarian meal (a vegan option is available by prior request) and typically includes bread, salad, a main course, dessert, and drinks.
 Wednesday lunches take place from 12:15 to 1:15 pm in Swift Common Room, and cost $5 at the door.
 Email

 to reserve your space.
 We have a very limited number of extra spaces available for each lunch, but you are welcome to take your chances as a walk-in.

 Autumn Quarter, 2018

 David Nirenberg, Dean of the Divinity School and the Deborah R. and Edgar D. Jannotta Distinguished Service Professor, will open the season.